 8 Ingenious Ways to Decorate Pumpkins (Without Carving!)

 Creating a killer pumpkin doesn't have to require whipping out your sharpest cutlery.
-This Halloween, craft a standout gourd with hot glue, paint, balloons (seriously!), and a few other random supplies.
+This Halloween, craft a standout gourd with hot glue, paint, balloons (seriously!), or a few other random supplies.

 Here are a few ingenious ideas to inspire you.